lessaworld/SQLpie/README.md

 	$ python scripts/create_db.py

+Note that the command above will create a database in the default development environment.
+To create the database in a different environment, use instead:

+	$ sqlpie_env=production python scripts/create_db.py

 Start the server (see documentation to start the server on a different port):

 	$ python application.py

+To run the server in a specific environment, use instead:

+	$ sqlpie_env=production python application.py

 Now just try the API, either by calling it directly: